Margal10/Margal10.github.io/index.md

 ## Publications

 - Reports:
-  - Reports of the project NOSE workpackage 2 which corresponds to the development and the characterization of the ink.
+  - Reports of the ANR project NOSE workpackage 2 which corresponds to the development and the characterization of the ink.

 ## Scientific comunications